Bergvca/string_grouper/tutorials/tutorial_1.md

 </table>
 </div>

 Now we see the IDs — AA098762D, BB099931J, CC082744L — have further matches, each name value has two other matching rows (IDs).
-However we see that setting similarity to 0.7 has still not matched 'hyper hyper inc.' (ID HH072982K) even though a person would judge that the name is a match.
-The similarity setting can be adjusted up and down until it is considered that most duplicates are being matched.
+However we see that setting the minimum similarity to 0.7 has still not matched 'hyper hyper inc.' (ID HH072982K) even though a person would judge that the name is a match.
+The minimum similarity setting can be adjusted up and down until it is considered that most duplicates are being matched.
 If so we can progress.

 ### Removing identical rows